 The amount of free memory is checked on a regular basis in order to prevent problems caused by low memory.
 This check determines whether a recovery is necessary.

-When Disable reboot is checked, no automatic reboot takes place when a memory problem has been found.
-However, recovery requires a manual reboot, which is preferable after working hours.
+When Disable reboot is checked, no reboot will take place when a memory problem has been found.
+However, recovery requires a reboot.